 by Tony Vidler

-As far as marketing tactics go, this list is a superb summary of effective actions a professional services firm could initiate to improve business results.
+As far as marketing tactics go, this list is a good summary of effective actions which a professional services firm could initiate to improve business results.

-But the question that springs to mind when I look at this wishlist of to do items is:
+But the 2 questions that spring to mind when I look at this wishlist of to do items is:

-With over 70% of new business typically coming from existing clients or existing client referrals for most firms, there is a clear commercial benefit in improving client satisfaction and client engagement levels.
-Add in the proportion that comes through from Centres of Influence and it becomes blindingly apparent that the best ROI is likely to come from making those people raving fans, rather than a cooler looking website or a few more Facebook fans.
+With over 70% of new business typically coming from existing clients or existing client referrals for most firms these days, there is a clear commercial benefit in improving client satisfaction and client engagement levels for most practices.
+Add in the proportion that comes through from Centres of Influence and it becomes blindingly apparent that the best ROI is likely to come from making those people raving fans, rather than having a marginally cooler looking website or a few more Facebook fans.

-The single biggest opportunity for a typical financial planning firm to change business results is by investing disproportionately into creating advocates within the existing clientele and prospect base I believe.
+The single biggest opportunity for a typical financial advisory firm to change business results is by investing disproportionately into creating advocates within the existing clientele and prospect base I believe.

 In a professional service business, do not lose sight of the commercial importance of the “service” part.
 The odds are good that it is likely to be the thing that can change business results quickly.
-The “service” bit in your financial services business might just be the thing that gives you the best return on investment.
+The “service” bit in your financial services business is most likely to be the thing that gives you the best return on investment.